State does not plan to keep extra Renault shares - Macron

-PARIS The French state has no intention of holding on to extra shares it is purchasing in car-maker Renault (RENA.PA) as part of an effort to maintain double voting rights acquired under a new law, Economy Minister Emmanuel Macron said on Thursday.
+PARIS, April 9 The French state has no intention of holding on to extra shares it is purchasing in car-maker Renault as part of an effort to maintain double voting rights acquired under a new law, Economy Minister Emmanuel Macron said on Thursday.

 "We do not envisage holding that many in the long term," Macron told RTL radio.